What is Post Herpetic Neuralgia?

 - PHN pain may be burning, aching, itching and sharp and the pain can be constant or it can come and go

 - The skin which was affected with blisters, may show scarring

-- The involved deramatome may show altered sensations, either hypersensitivity or reduced sensitivity.
+- The involved dermatome may show altered sensations, either hypersensitivity or reduced sensitivity.

 Homeopathy works well in cases of neuralgias.
-Homeopathic medicines have proven efficacy in the treatment of all sorts of neuralgia which include Post herpatic Neuralgia, Trigeminal Neuralgia, etc
+Homeopathic medicines have proven efficacy in the treatment of all sorts of neuralgia which include Post herpetic Neuralgia, Trigeminal Neuralgia, etc.

 Best Homeopathic Doctor & Treatment for Post Herpes Neuralgia in India.
 Just Call at +91 7087462000 and make an appointment with Dr. Singhal Homeo, and get Homeopathic Treatment.